 - Alerts are enabled in varying ways, depending on the individual alert.
 Review the type of alert above to see how you can enable/disable the alert.

-- Are Formstack for Salesforce Merge fields the same as Salesforce Merge fields?
+Does Formstack for Salesforce Merge fields work the same way as Salesforce Merge fields?